 After you have taped the three main flower blooms individually, position two of them in your desired arrangement and wrap these two together with floral tape.
 Then arrange the third bloom in its desired placement and wrap the third bloom to the first two.

-Step 6: Place Foliage in the Back
+Step 6: Add Leaves and Foliage to the Back

 Finish your corsage by adding leaves and any other desired foliage to the back.
 Besides giving the corsage extra texture, you will use this added filler later to connect the corsage to the clasps of the elastic wristlet.

-Step 7: Make a Wire Connector
+Step 7: Make the Mechanism

 Now that the corsage itself is completed, it's time to create the mechanism that connects the corsage to the wristband.
 Wrap a 6-inch piece of floral wire with floral tape.
 Twist the wire into a pretzel shape so that there are two loops on the top and two loose ends on the bottom.